The trial_instructions function is used to display

 participant to move forward to the next page, and another allowing them to

 move backward to the previous page.
-If allow_backward = FALSE
+If allow_backward = FALSE, only

 the forward button is shown.
 The text labels for these buttons can be